Auddity/Stat-Tracker-App/README.md

 Refactor to make it easier to read and manage.

 ## Next Steps
+- Finish an edit function.
+Click on button, modal pops up with all the players in the catagory.
+Select and edit desired value.

 - Change DOM population from a page reload.

-- Drop innerHTML for fragment.

 - Determine Color Scheme / Find Photo backgrounds